Stormwater pollution is one of the most devastating events for local climates and ecosystems.

 To qualify for this permit, dischargers must submit a stormwater pollution prevention plan (SWPPP) detailing preventative measures to curtail stormwater pollution, erosion of the surrounding environment, and other harmful environmental effects.

+Since stormwater runoff is a natural occurrence of man-made activity, construction managers can’t avoid the responsibility of forgoing a SWPPP.
 Additionally, municipalities of a certain size must also develop their own stormwater management plan (SWMP) to comply with the Clean Water Act, which puts additional restrictions on active construction zones.

-The Importance of an SWPPP
+The Importance of a SWPPP

-An SWPPP is a plan required to qualify for an NPDES permit.
+An SWPPP is a formal plan required to qualify for an NPDES permit.
 Since most construction zones are often forced to divert or dump stormwater in public waterways, they are required to implement controls that limit the velocity of stormwater runoff and the pollution of said runoff.

 SWPPPs are designed to protect the local environment and provide temporary measures during construction to mitigate potential environmental catastrophes.